powersync-ja/powersync-swift/README.md

 # PowerSync Swift

-The SDK reference for the PowerSync Swift SDK is available [here](https://docs.powersync.com/client-sdk-references/swift).
+This is the PowerSync SDK for Swift clients.
+The SDK reference is available [here](https://docs.powersync.com/client-sdk-references/swift).

 ## Beta Release